First Poole Harbour Osprey chick ‘5H1’ now breeding!!

 These tours offer the exclusive opportunity to watch the Poole Harbour Osprey pair at their nest site, to learn about the project from our team, and to enjoy the day at the beautiful and secluded Careys Secret Garden.

-With egg-laying hopefully just around the corner, these tours should be running for the duration of the nesting season.
-We’ll be releasing more dates each month until July, so please sign up to either ours or CSG’s newsletter to be the first to hear when they are announced!
+With egg-laying hopefully just around the corner, these tours should be running for the duration of the nesting season up until early August.
+We’ll be releasing more dates each month, so please sign up to either ours or CSG’s newsletter to be the first to hear when they are announced!

 Please note that these events require pre-booking and we ask that you do not turn up at Careys Secret Garden without booking in an aim to view the birds, to avoid risking any disturbance to the sensitive nest site.
 Access to the Osprey nest viewing platform is via the tour only and will not be available to standard booking garden visitors.